Skip to main content

 HE CAST HIMSELF AT THE FEET OF ST AUBERT

-But the sudden death of one of his companions struck him with such a terror, that he entered seriously into himself, like the prodigal son, and in the deepest compunction went and cast himself at the feet of St Aubert, who had never ceased to pray for his conversion.
+But the sudden death of one of his companions struck him with such a terror, that he entered seriously into himself, like the prodigal son, and in the deepest compunction went and cast himself at the feet of Saint Aubert, who had never ceased to pray for his conversion.

-The bishop placed him in an austere monastery to do penance for some years; in which, so extraordinary were his fervour and contrition, that St Aubert ordained him deacon, and, when he was thirty years of age, priest, and appointed him to preach to the people.
+The bishop placed him in an austere monastery to do penance for some years; in which, so extraordinary were his fervour and contrition, that Saint Aubert ordained him deacon, and, when he was thirty years of age, priest, and appointed him to preach to the people.

 SOLITUDE AND PENANCE